Heating, ventilation, and air conditioning: Heating

 Heaters are appliances whose purpose is to generate heat (i.e. warmth) for the building.
 This can be done via central heating.
 Such a system contains a boiler, furnace, or heat pump to heat water, steam, or air in a central location such as a furnace room in a home, or a mechanical room in a large building.
 The heat can be transferred by convection, conduction, or radiation.
 Space heaters are used to heat single rooms and only consist of a single unit.

 Generation

 Heaters exist for various types of fuel, including solid fuels, liquids, and gases.
 Another type of heat source is electricity, normally heating ribbons composed of high resistance wire (see Nichrome).
 This principle is also used for baseboard heaters and portable heaters.
 Electrical heaters are often used as backup or supplemental heat for heat pump systems.

 The heat pump gained popularity in the 1950s in Japan and the United States.
 Heat pumps can extract heat from various sources, such as environmental air, exhaust air from a building, or from the ground.
 Heat pumps transfer heat from outside the structure into the air inside.
-Initially, heat pump HVAC systems were only used in moderate climates, but with improvements in low temperature operation and reduced loads due to more efficient homes, they are increasing in popularity in cooler climates, they can also operate in reverse by cooling an interior.
+Initially, heat pump HVAC systems were only used in moderate climates, but with improvements in low temperature operation and reduced loads due to more efficient homes, they are increasing in popularity in cooler climates.
+They can also operate in reverse to cool an interior.